 Ask yourself whether it is your last resort, and there is absolutely no other option.
 This is important because the time, energy, and money you will invest in an MBA will be huge.
 Especially the time you will have to give it won’t come back to you and to begin with, you will struggle to cope with the lifestyle change.

 Hence, it is much better to make sure that the reason you have for pursuing an MBA is indeed valid.
 And the answer to the question- "Is an MBA worth it?" isn’t manufactured by the prevailing point of view.

-8. Is Your Post MBA Goals In Sync With Your Plan?
+8. Is Your Post MBA Goals in Sync With Your Plan

-Assess the situation you are currently in your career and where can an MBA take you.
+Assess the situation you are currently in your career and where an MBA can take you.
 Ask yourself, is an MBA worth it and is the only route to reaching where you want to be.
 In a nutshell, do your research and don’t fall for it quickly.

 Take your time; the Business Schools and the money in your pocket aren’t going anywhere.
 What’s important is the thinking behind a decision and how it will affect your life.
 Hence, it is better to think deeply and thoroughly to avoid making a blunder at a crucial juncture in your career.

 Deciding for an MBA can be challenging.
 Besides taking into consideration time and money, you have to check if this is becoming a must-have in your professional area.

 Maybe the area does not require an MBA title, but it's a way to reach out to the best companies or even network with people who will probably be very successful, if not already.

 Instead of asking others about their opinion about MBA courses and their impact on a resume, ask yourself, is an MBA worth it?

 If your profession requires you to have the time, motivation, and concern about taking some time to pay back your student loan, you should probably consider moving on with it.